 Each family member will need training and practice in order to be prepared in the event of the various types of disasters that may come your way.
 You need to be prepared whether you have a family or not but if you do …… they need to be conditioned to develop a survival mindset so they will be calm and know just what to do during an actual disaster.
 Someone who has a well-practiced plan is less likely to panic during an emergency, and that alone can be the difference between surviving or not.

 First there are two types of survival techniques:

-1. Those completed before a disaster happens, and
+- Those completed before a disaster happens, in other words preparation, and

 First, make sure your home, work, and car, are all stocked with sufficient amounts of the basic necessities for maintaining life.
 Disasters can come without any warning and you don’t know ahead where you’re going to be when one hits.
 The house hold essentials should include:

 - Enough water to last at least 2 weeks

 - Ample food supply of non-perishable items (such as canned goods and foods packed with preservatives)

 - First aid supplies and some basic tools such as a knife, can opener, sewing kit and matches (preferably water resistant)